 \section{Matching permutations}

 We begin by observing quickly that not all $2^{n-1}$ unimodal permutations of $\{1,\ldots,n\}$ are realizable as the permutation associated to a graph with largest matching $n$.
-Indeed, the following lemma shows that $m_1(G)$ cannot be the largest entry of a matching sequence of any graph whose largest matching has size at least $4$, so that for $n \geq 4$ the permutation $n(n-1)\cdots321$ is not realizable. \begin{lemma} If $\nu(G)\geq 4$ then $m_2(G)>m_1(G)$. \end{lemma}
+Indeed, the following lemma shows that $m_1(G)$ cannot be the largest entry of a matching sequence of any graph whose largest matching has size at least $4$, so that for $n \geq 4$ the permutation $n(n-1)\cdots321$ is not realizable.
+(Recall that all graphs under consideration are simple.) \begin{lemma} If $\nu(G)\geq 4$ then $m_2(G)>m_1(G)$. \end{lemma}